 It's best to send your letter of intent approximately a month after your interview.
 You want to be able to show the Dean of Admissions that you have taken the time to really consider your options, and even though you may have interviewed elsewhere, you are still selecting their school as your number-one choice.

-2. Why can’t I send it right after my interview?
+2. Why can’t I send my med school letter of intent right after my interview?

 Please note that schools do want to see that you have actually thought through which school is your number-one choice.
 Sending this right after your interview may show that you are being hasty and not really reflecting on the other schools you applied to and interviewed at.
 So, don’t feel you have to rush and send this in immediately after your interview; rather, really take the time and ask yourself what your number-one choice is and why.

-3. How should I send my letter of intent?
+3. How should I send my medical school letter of intent?

 Whether you are applying to DO or MD schools, you can email your letter of intent to the Director or Dean of Admissions.
 In some cases, schools may provide a portal for students to upload their letters instead.
 Ensure that you check program requirements beforehand.
 Don’t just send it to info, as it may get lost in the countless emails a school receives every day; take your time to ensure you are sending it to the correct person.

-4. Are there situations where it is not acceptable to send a letter of intent?
+4. Are there situations where it is not acceptable to send a letter of intent to med schools?

 Yes, first, you should only be sending one letter of intent to your top-choice school.
 If at the end of the interview season you're not really sure which school you want to attend most, then it's better to not send a letter to any school.
 Most importantly, do not send multiple letters of intent.